 Health insurance premiums are deductible if you itemize your tax return.
-Itemizing your medical expenses allows you to deduct health insurance premiums and the premiums you paid for the following types of insurance:
+Whether you can deduct health insurance premiums from your tax return also depends on when and how you pay your premiums:

-If you paid the premiums for a policy you obtained yourself, you can deduct your out-of-pocket costs.
+- If you paid the premiums for a policy you obtained yourself, your health insurance premium is deductible when they are out-of-pocket costs.

 - Amounts you paid with after-tax funds

 - Medical expenses that are more than 7.5% of your adjusted gross income (AGI) for 2018.
 After 2018, the expenses must be more than due to the Tax Cuts and Jobs Act.

 You’ll need to review your paycheck stub to determine when you pay for health insurance.
 Also, if you have pre-tax amounts withheld from your paycheck for your insurance, the amount on your W-2, Box 1 won’t include the cost of your health insurance.
 So, your income is already adjusted for the cost of your health insurance.

 Medical Insurance Premium Deductions: What Can Be Included